-In a "textbook" example of trying to get us to look in the wrong direction when it comes to energy, the Energy monopolies' are really outdoing themselves.
+In a “textbook” example of Peak Oil misdirection one gets the feeling they want us to look in the wrong direction when it comes to energy, the Energy monopolies’ are really outdoing themselves.
 Biofuels Digest had an interesting article today.

 In an article asking “When Will We Be Energy Independent?” they had this to say…

 “The United States is beginning a domestic energy boom and could become a net energy exporter within the next two decades.”

 So, in other words, let’s not expect the price of energy to come down for the next 20 years.
 You know, until we become a “Net Energy Exporter.”
 We just don’t have enough energy supply in the US to keep up with demand.

 Wait a minute.
 By the Dept. Of Energy’s own charts, (last week) we have been a “net energy exporter” since 2008.
 But the prices haven’t come down.
 In fact, they have risen.
 Strange also, how the oil companies have been able to post record breaking profits for those same years.
 So either they haven’t bothered checking their own supplies, or their facts and figures come from fantasy-land.